The 37th EPF Annual Conference

 Perhaps Laplanche followed Ferenczi when he questioned Freud’s concept of primary narcissism and proposed that the infant’s narcissistic ideal highlighted the parent’s projected ideal.
 The ‘primacy of the other’, for Laplanche, meant that the parents ‘assigned’ the infant’s gender.
 These formulations, as well as all the above, bring us right into the heart of the fraught and controversial clinical issues today concerning gender identifications.
 Rosine Jozef Perelberg, has recently distinguished between the terms ‘identification’ and ‘identity’ proposing that, especially acting out violent patients, may be ‘overwhelmed between masculine and feminine identificatory processes’ (1999).

 How are analysts working today on this central theme in Freud’s work and how do we reflect on the differentiations between primary and Oedipal identifications?
 What can the psychoanalytic process offer to the individual who is suffering with deeply confusing and conflicting identifications.
 How are we to comprehend and understand some of the perplexing clinical issues concerning gender identifications?
 With the theme of identifications we hope that the panels will stimulate further discussion and elaboration.
-We are very much looking forward to seeing you next year and wish you a very fruitful and enjoyable conference in one of Italy’s most stunning cities.
+We are very much looking forward to seeing you in March and wish you a very fruitful and enjoyable conference in one of Italy’s most stunning cities.

 Heribert Blass President